malinda-pich/academic-kickstart/content/slides/first-slidedeck/index.md

 **ARTICLE**

-Building Community and Tools for Analyzing Web Archives Through Datathons
+"Building Community and Tools for Analyzing Web Archives Through Datathons"

 * This article talks about the need for studying web archives in order to better understand the social and cultural dimensions associated with the digital age